 It’s important to discuss this question with your spouse before you end up having a fight about it.
 Keep in mind there isn’t a set number of times couples should have sex in a week.

 Discuss your sex drives and compromise on frequency.
-Those desires will change over time, so bring this up again when you feel like you and your spouse are either having too little or too much intimacy.
+Those desires will change over time, so bring this up again when you feel you and your spouse are having too little or too much intimacy.

 2. What do you like most?